pelinski/faab-hyperparams/readme.md

 The Bela code should be running from step 3.
 If it's not already running, either run the code from step 3 again or run the `faab-run` project from the Bela IDE.

+**Important**: If you stop the python code, you should stop the Bela project as well, otherwise it will give a `Buffer n full` warning.
+If you want to restart the python code, you should restart the Bela project first.

 ## for pepper

 Open a new terminal and run the following command: